Want the perfect workout program?Take Quiz

 These lifting straps are a bit different from the ones covered above.

 RitFit designed these to be more of wrist straps than regular lasso straps.
 The Neoprene padded wrist straps offer superior comfort compared with most cotton straps.
 To save you from potential blisters or aggressive chaffing, the RitFit wrist straps sport a 6.6mm thick foam padding.

-The dual design of having both a wrist protector and lifting straps makes these perfect for your bodybuilding sessions at the gym whether you're on the pull-up bar or doing some heavy lifting.
+The dual design of having both a wrist protector and strap makes these perfect for your bodybuilding sessions at the gym whether you're on the pull-up bar or doing some heavy lifting.
 Get the best of both worlds with added wrist support and lifting straps.

 The straps themselves are 13.5 inches in length which should be sufficient to help with grip fatigue.
-We should also mention that these lifting straps are fully adjustable and machine washable to keep them from smelling bad after intense sweat sessions.
+We should also mention that these ones are fully adjustable and machine washable to keep them from smelling bad after intense sweat sessions.